webmarketingroi/optimizely-php/README.md

 }
 ```

-Note: If you have >10 projects, you should retrieve next pages of results by
+Note: If you have >10 projects, you should retrieve the next pages of results
-incrementing `$page` argument.
+by incrementing the `$page` argument.

 #### Adding New Project